RetroPie/RetroPie-Docs/docs/FAQ.md

 ### How can I disable a USB device without disconnecting it?

-USB devices can be disabled via authorization in udev.
+USB devices can be disabled via deauthorization in udev.
 For example, the following udev rule will disable a Mayflash Wireless Wii U Adapter:

 ```
 SUBSYSTEM=="usb", ATTRS{idVendor}=="0079", ATTRS{idProduct}=="1800", ATTR{authorized}="0"
 ```
 The values for idVendor and idProduct can be determined by the command ```lsusb``` in the Retropie console.
-Alternatively, the following command(s) will show them for a particular joystick device (js…).
+Alternatively, the following command(s) will show them for a particular joystick device (js**X**).
 ```
 udevadm info -q all -n /dev/input/js0 | grep 'VENDOR_ID\|MODEL_ID'
 ```